Preflight-HQ/PreflightSeleniumJavaPlugin/README.md

 <img src="https://preflightuploads.blob.core.windows.net/uploads/PreflightCypressCodeGenerator.gif" alt="Create test">

 ### Generated code
+- Please note that in the current version **you need to disable web security ("--disable-web-security")** in the driver for all functionality to work.
 ```
     public static void signUpTest() throws Exception {
         ChromeOptions options = new ChromeOptions();